virginiapujols/2171-swen-610-01-04-Orange/README.md

 - Java 8
 - Maven

+## Enhancements Implemented
+Beyond the requirements of the MVP, the following enhancements were implemented:
+- Players are able to spectate a Game in progress as it occurs
+- Players are able to see the Win/Loss record of all other players currently logged in to the application.
+(Win/Loss record is not maintained between sessions)
+- The Board is rotated for each player so that their pieces are located at the bottom of the screen (simulating sitting in front of an actual checkerboard)

 ## How to run it

 1. Clone the repository and go to the root directory.